MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 <!-- FeedbackHubAlwaysSaveDiagnosticsLocally-Description-Begin -->
 <!-- Description-Source-DDF -->
 Diagnostic files created when a feedback is filed in the Feedback Hub app will always be saved locally.
-If this policy is not present or set to false, users will be presented with the option to save locally.
+If this policy isn't present or set to false, users will be presented with the option to save locally.
 The default is to not save locally.
 <!-- FeedbackHubAlwaysSaveDiagnosticsLocally-Description-End -->

 <!-- FeedbackHubAlwaysSaveDiagnosticsLocally-Editable-Begin -->